With the tax changes on buy-to-let, it’s no longer an easy decision

 There are two major ways to invest in residential property in the UK: as a limited company or as a personal investor.
 Because of the changes to property tax, particularly to how mortgage interest tax relief is changing, many investors are considering setting up limited companies to either invest in property or transfer existing property portfolios.
 In this article, you’ll learn about the pros and cons of investing in property in a personal name.

-The advantages of investing in property as a personal name
+The advantages of investing in property in your personal name

 · Easy to invest in a personal name